Skip to main content

 If you use assistive technology (such as a screen reader) and need a version of this document in a more accessible format or to request the form in the post, please email customerservices@middevon.gov.uk or contact us on 01884 255255.

 Please return via email to licensing@middevon.gov.uk.
-After submission of your completed form, we'll contact you to confirm receipt and arrange payment with you directly.
+After submission of your completed form, we'll contact you to confirm receipt and arrange to take payment with you directly.

 If you submit it online we will forward it to the Police.
 The Consent of an individual to being specified as Premises Supervisor form must be completed separately and emailed to us at licensing@middevon.gov.uk.